khemrajshrestha471/khemrajshrestha471/README.md

 - 🔭 I’m currently working on the project of WEB and APP development.
 - 🌱 I’m currently learning C++ and Python + Dart as well.
-- 👯 I’m looking to collaborate on Youtube.
+- 👯 I’m looking to collaborate on Google and Microsoft.
 - 🤔 I’m looking for help with Senior developer + Online platform.
 - 💬 Ask me about HTML, CSS and JAVASCRIPT.
 - 📫 How to reach me: